Fall 2016 Enrollment

 Relevant and In-Demand Programs

 Over the course of the past decade, Mount Union has added a number of high-demand and academically rigorous undergraduate majors to its curriculum.
-Recent additions include criminal justice, biomedical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, national security and foreign intelligence analysis, and nursing.
-In addition, minors in such programs as leadership and entrepreneurship complement a number of majors and further enhance student success after graduation.
+Recent additions include criminal justice, biomedical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, national security and foreign intelligence analysis, nursing, and risk management and insurance.
+In addition, minors in programs such as sustainability, leadership, and entrepreneurship complement a number of majors and further enhance student success after graduation.

 Center for Student Success